donaldzou/WGDashboard/README.md

 | 24.02 LTS |        |                          |          | 38     |

 > [!TIP]
-> **If you have tested on other operating systems and it works perfectly please provide it to me.
-Thank you!**
+> If you installed WGDashboard on other systems without any issues, please let me know.
+Thank you!

 ### Existing WireGuard Configurations